Access to Klein Tunneling via Space-Time Modulation: Introduction

-\pati{Here: Space-Time Modulation Solution} In this Letter, we study Klein tunneling in the presence of \emph{space--time} engineered step potentials, showing that velocity modulation introduces a new degree of freedom for controlling transitions into the negative-energy continuum.
+\pati{Here: Space-Time Modulation Solution} In this work, we study Klein (non-evanescent) tunneling in the presence of \emph{space--time} engineered step potentials, showing that velocity modulation introduces a new degree of freedom for controlling transitions into the negative-energy continuum.
 From the viewpoint of classical electromagnetic metamaterials, space-time modulation has long been recognized as a powerful tool, beginning with early studies of periodic structures and moving interfaces~\cite{Cassedy_PI_1963,Bolotovskiui_SPU_1972,Lampert_PR_1956,Balazs_JMAA_1961,Semenova_RQE_1972,Yablonovitch_PRL_1974,Ostrovski_SPU_1975}, and has evolved into a comprehensive framework for wave control~\cite{Caloz_2019_Spacetime1,Caloz_2019_Spacetime2,Engheta_2021_Metamat,Huidobro_PRApp_2021,Galiffi_NC_2022,Li_PRApp_2023,Liu_OE_2024,Wang_PRL_2025,Pacheco_Pena_PRB_2025}.
 While these concepts are well established in classical systems, their application to quantum electronic systems remains comparatively unexplored.
 Early demonstrations include magnet-free nonreciprocal plasmonic devices based on conductivity modulation in graphene~\cite{Correas_AWPL_2016}, the classification of space-time groups with topological properties~\cite{Xu_PRL_2018}, oblique spacetime crystals exhibiting energy conversion via Floquet-Bloch oscillations~\cite{Gao_PRL_2021,Gao_PRB_2022}, and the topological classification of spacetime crystals using a frequency-domain-enlarged Hamiltonian~\cite{Peng_PRL_2022}.

-\pati{Contribution} Here we show that space-time modulation of the electromagnetic potentials produces oblique energy--momentum transitions that (i)~enable access to Klein tunneling at substantially reduced scalar steps---without overlap between the positive- and negative-energy continua, (ii)~render the Klein gap continuously tunable via the modulation velocity and scalar-vector-potential offsets, and (iii)~yield a velocity-dependent Klein paradox in which transmission vanishes within a finite velocity window and reemerges as $v_{\mathrm m}\to1^{-}$.
+\pati{Contribution} Here we show that space-time modulation of the electromagnetic potentials produces oblique energy--momentum transitions that (i)~enable access to Klein tunneling at substantially reduced scalar steps---without overlap between the positive- and negative-energy continua, (ii)~render the Klein gap continuously tunable via the modulation velocity and vector-scalar-potential offsets, and (iii)~yield a velocity-dependent Klein paradox in which transmission vanishes within a finite velocity window and reemerges beyond this window.
 We analyze a single subluminal modulation in $(1+1)$ dimensions, derive closed-form lab-frame kinematics and scattering amplitudes, and evaluate probabilities from the Dirac current projected on the modulation worldline.